 Create a ‘holding list’ for purchases

 Your ‘holding list’ can be on paper or stored on a word editor.
 If you really want to buy something, instead of just getting it, put it on a holding list for 2 weeks.
 This way you can tell if you really want it or if it’s a passing fad.
-Most of the time
+Most of the time your desire for the item will go away.

 In the modern world, there are advertisements everywhere to get you to spend, spend, spend.
 Even the most avid saver can sometimes succumb to advertising’s strong influence.